 During and Post construction Site Inspection SOP

 These manuals include a list of acceptable BMPs and include specific design performance criteria and operation and maintenance requirements for each stormwater practice.
 The manuals may be updated and expanded from time to time, at the discretion of the City Council, upon the recommendation of the City Engineer, based on improvements in engineering, science, monitory, and local maintenance experience.
-Stormwater facilities that are designed, constructed, and maintained in accordance with these BMP criteria will be presumed to meet the minimum water quality performance standards.
+Stormwater facilities that are designed, constructed, and maintained in accordance with these BMP criteria will be presumed to meet the minimum water quality performance standards Stormwater facilities that are designed, constructed, and maintained in accordance with these BMP criteria shall be presumed to meet minimum water quality performance standards.
+These manuals and BMP standards shall not impose requirements more stringent than federal Clean Water Act requirements unless expressly authorized by state statute.

+.

 HISTORY